bismuthfoundation/Pawer-discord-bot/commands.md

 Send an amount of coins from wallet to a particular address.
 No confirmation is required.
 Tx fees are taken from your wallet.
-When using *all* instead of an amount, yhe total sent will be your balance less the fees.
+When using *all* instead of an amount, the total sent will be your balance less the fees.

 Ex: `Pawer withdraw 3b7fc45dfb30a95b0277ed0e5fe0244460827f59f08b8f0b9e7da66e 10`
 Ex: `Pawer withdraw 3b7fc45dfb30a95b0277ed0e5fe0244460827f59f08b8f0b9e7da66e 10 gift`